jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Cobb.md

 ## History
+Mentioned a time when he travelled with a wizard known as The Renweaver who died when he teleported into the mouth of an enemy.

 Spent some time in prison.
 Previously worked as a bartender in [[Brightwater]] were he met [[Cassius]] and [[Dunspero Beaumont]].
 Now working for Dunspero.

 ### Current Activities